VisionsOfficial/Human-Centric-Rulebook/blockchain/README.md

 ## Authentication

 Most of the API routes restrict public access and require authentication.
 Authenticated requests must include a HTTP header `Authorization` holding a JWT token.
+The JWT must be created using the `subject: auth`.

 ## Routes